ARTIST STATEMENT

 Perhaps this is a natural problem shared with many other painters as part of the process experienced whilst moving towards the "finished" work.

-– the "final" brushstroke before signing the work is a myth perpetuated in novels.
+The question as to when a painting is finished is a difficult one to answer – the "final" brushstroke before signing the work is a myth perpetuated in novels.
 Perhaps a painting is finished when one simply stops in order to move on.
-Inevitably the next painting will be a continuation of the last,
+Inevitably the next painting will be a continuation of the last, and therefore all paintings must represent a documentation of an ongoing process; so what is a finished and what is underway?

 I do not want to start and finish and then to start again, so I work on several paintings at the same time.
 The dialogue takes place not only between myself and a painting, but takes place also between one painting and another or between several works.